Disclaimer

 The three main types of stock investments are individual stocks, mutual funds, and exchange traded funds (ETFs).
 Mutual funds and ETFs are collections of many individual stocks, which involves some level of diversification.
 Mutual funds are usually bought and sold by certified financial professionals, for their customers, during premarket and post market times.
 Exchange traded funds can be bought and sold by individuals during normal stock market hours (9:30 am to 4:00 pm, Eastern Standard Time).
 Stocks are tracked and traded by their "ticker," which is a one to five letter symbol that represents the stock performance of a publicly traded company.

 Funds have the benefit of being diversified among many different stocks, so if one or even two publicly traded company's stocks crash, the loss to the fund will be minimal.
 A few popular ETFs are the QQQ that reflects (indexes) the Nasdaq, the SPY that reflects the S&P 500, and the DIA that reflects the Dow Jones.
+Note, there are other index funds with lower fees, these are some of the more popular.

 Funds have specific goals, like reflecting (indexing) a specific stock market, or to invest in stocks of specific companies that are in a specific industry like precious metals, real estate, or foreign companies.
 Some funds invest in stocks of companies that have a high ESG rating or companies that are more environmental, social, and governance conscious.
 Some funds invest in stocks from companies within a specific size and category like large value stocks, or small growth stocks.
 Value stocks are usually less volatile and provide smaller but more stable returns.
 Growth stocks are often more volatile but provide larger returns when they do rise in value.